"Toxic" hides three different questions

 Is memory foam toxic? +

 Memory foam is not acutely toxic — it won't make a healthy adult ill from a single night's sleep.
 The peer-reviewed chemistry literature does document measurable emissions of compounds with associated health effects (aldehydes, organophosphate flame retardants, polyol residuals) at low levels throughout the mattress's service life.
-The honest answer is a low-level chemistry concern, not acute toxicity.
+The short version: a low-level chemistry concern, not acute toxicity.

 Is it safe to sleep on memory foam? +